-Lemon Meringue Pie – A Classic!
+Lemon Meringue Pie Recipe – A Classic!

 My Grandma was the baker in the family.
 That is the Grandma on my mom’s side.
 The other Grandma… not so much.
 My mom’s mom made the absolute best shortbread, pastry and Christmas Pudding ever along with a killer Lemon Pie.
-Oh and buttertarts!
+Oh and butter tarts!

 She was an excellent baker all round.
-Since she has passed my mom has tried to make her recipe but like many of my grandma’s recipes she had her tricks.
-I was fortunate to make a date one day with her and she shared many of her tricks like how to make her pastry but lemon pie didn’t get covered in that day.
+Since she has passed my mom has tried to make her recipe but like many of my grandma’s recipes, she had her tricks.
+I was fortunate to make a date one day with her and she shared many of her tricks like how to make her pastry but lemon pie didn’t get covered on that day.
 So I have been on the hunt for a great lemon meringue pie recipe ever since.

-But this recipe I from Taste of Home nailed it as far as the filling and meringue goes.
+But this recipe from Taste of Home nailed it as far as the filling and meringue goes.

 How to Make Fresh Pastry Like a Champ!

-First you need to make the pie crust or if you would rather you can always buy ready made pie crust but remember you are forsaking one of the most important layers if you do this.
-The flaky pastry is just as important as the fluffy meringue and store bought crusts just don’t cut the mustard.
+First, you need to make the pie crust or if you would rather you can always buy ready-made pie crust but remember you are forsaking one of the most important layers if you do this.
+The flaky pastry is just as important as the fluffy meringue and store-bought crusts just don’t cut the mustard.